Last Updated on February 2, 2021 by Paroma

 Best Neighborhoods to visit in San Francisco #9.
 The Presidio

 It is a shame that the greenest, most tranquil patch of San Francisco is never really considered more than a former army barracks.
-The Presidio, part of the Golden Gate National Recreation area, is very much a residential neighborhood in San Francisco filled with restaurants, pristine dog friendly hiking trails, a Walt Disney Museum and some of the best local beaches in San Francisco.
+The Presidio, part of the Golden Gate National Recreation area, is very much a residential neighborhood in San Francisco filled with restaurants, pristine dog friendly hiking trails, a Walt Disney Museum and some of the best local (dog friendly) beaches in San Francisco.
 Here are some of the things not to be missed at one of the best neighborhoods in San Francisco:

 What to see in the Presidio